EndPointCorp/end-point-blog/2019/12/27/from-dev-to-pm.html.md

 will prove to be best for this to happen.
 You can monitor all conversations, communications, and prevent misunderstandings and hopefully anticipate problems before they occur.

-But if you need to have your developers talk directly to the clients rep, you have some thinking to do.
+But if you need to have your developers talk directly to the client's rep, you have some thinking to do.
 I cannot give particulars here for obvious reasons, but certain traits do not mix well:
 If your client is very opinionated about their project, try to work out directions and methods BEFORE allowing comms between devs and client.
 (Use Trello, Slack, etc to assign specific tasks for